nomadicsynth/open-research-pipeline/README.md

 ## License

-AGPL-3.0 License.
+MIT License.
 See `LICENSE` for details.

 ## Contact